 Neave went inside.

 Caves were generally one of the worst places you could go into on the Xinkummar continent.
-The sheer quantity of monsters flooding the underground made caves a horrible place to step foot into.
-And Neave knew this, but he had no choice.
-Unless he found a promising power within the next several hours, he was screwed.
+The sheer number of monsters flooding the underground made caves a horrible place to step into.
+Neave knew this, but he had no choice.
+Unless he found a solution within the next several hours, he was screwed.

-So he fought and killed monster after monster, spending hours of his time trying to find a single useful power.
+So he fought and killed monster after monster, spending hours trying to find a single helpful power.

 Luck, however, simply wasn’t on his side.
-He felt the effects of the organ wearing off but he hadn’t found any promising monster cores yet.
-And the additional strain of fighting all the monsters was threatening Neave with serious consequences unless he improvised.
-So he simply had no choice.
+He felt the organ's effects wearing off but hadn’t found any promising monster cores yet.
+The additional strain of fighting all the monsters threatened Neave with serious consequences unless he improvised.
+Time was up.

-Neave quickly dug through his collection of monster cores, double-checking every single one of them to see if any of them fit his criteria.
+Neave quickly dug through his collection of monster cores, double-checking every single one to see if they fit his criteria.
 None did.
 Panic was starting to set in.
-His hand was shaking and he felt the pain set into his body again.
+His hand shook, and he felt the pain set into his body again.
 For a second, he felt that perhaps he could combine several monster cores into one.
-He grabbed a few cores and enveloped both of them in the same ball of spirit.
+He grabbed a few cores and enveloped them in the same ball of spirit.
 The newly created core immediately shattered and turned into dust.

 Neave was running out of ideas.
-He had cleared all the monsters in the area, so unless he went way deeper into the cave he was screwed.
-Neave wasn’t sure whether he was lucky or terribly unlucky that this cave didn’t have any powerful monsters in it.
-His vision was getting blurry and he wasn’t sure whether he would be able to stay awake much longer.
+He had cleared all the monsters in the area, so unless he went way deeper into the cave, he was screwed.
+Neave wasn’t sure whether he was lucky or unlucky that this cave had no powerful monsters.
+His vision was blurring, and he wasn’t sure whether he could stay awake much longer.

 Then he got an idea.
 A horrible, awful, terrible idea.
 One that had no guarantee to work whatsoever.
-Not only was the idea a tremendous gamble, but it was also something that would result in serious consequences for his future power.
+Not only was the idea a tremendous gamble, but it would also result in severe consequences for his future power.